alexanderluna/alexanderluna.github.io/_posts/it/2021-01-06-tcp-ip-overview-and-history.md

 TCP/IP isn't the only internetworking protocol but the universally accepted standard.
 It's open standard, route friendly design and scalability gave it a low entry barrier and wide success.

+TCP/IP provides many services to other protocols and end users.
+Those services operate primarily in a client/server structural model.
+This is different from a peer network in that clients create requests and servers respond to those requests with data.

+The client/server role is a recurring theme in TCP/IP as it is used to describe a hardware role that functions as a server or client, as a software role it tells whether a software component functions as a client or server and as a transactional role when servers communicate with each other in certain protocols.